Medicare Care Choices Model

 - The patient must be eligible for MCCM to qualify initially, but can remain on the program even if they improve and no longer meet criteria

-- There are no benefit periods, so patients can remain on MCCM indefinitely
+- There are no benefit periods, so patients can remain on MCCM indefinitely until the end of this pilot program

 - If the patient revokes MCCM they cannot be readmitted to the program